LuxantSolutions/aws-java-simpleapi/README.md

-# AWS Simple Java API for SNS
+# AWS Simple Java API for SQS

 This repository contains APIs to work with AWS communication technologies, namely SQS right now.